 Elizabeth Graem was born in 1670.

-Edward and Elizabeth have a son, John Rutledge, born in 1713.
+Edward and Elizabeth have a son born in about 1713, John Rutledge, (1713-1750).
 Andrew is 4 years older than John.

-Edward Rutledge died in 1725 at age 55.
+Edward Rutledge died in 1725 at age 56.
 He left the care of his younger son John Rutledge who was about 12 years old to his older son Andrew Rutledge was about 16 years old.
 John Rutledge wanted to be a doctor.
 Andrew inherited his father's estate which was slim and gave it to his brother John for college at Trinity in Dublin.
 Andrew went to London to practice law, promising to send John money to keep him at college.

 Andrew Rutledge was thirty years old when he arrived in Charleston, South Carolina in 1730.
 The King's Council granted him 1000 acres in Kingston, but he did not want to be a farmer.
 He traded it for 150 acres in Christ Church Parish (Charleston).
 (A parish is also known as a county in most states.)
 He practiced law as an attorney in Charleston, South Carolina.
 He represented Christ Church Parish in six Royal Assemblies.

 Colonel Hugh Hext died in 1732.
 Andrew Rutledge married his widow, Sarah Boone Hext on January 25, 1735.
 This marriage moved Andrew up in the social status as he moved into the Hext home and was accepted as a member of the inner families of Charleston.
 Hugh Hext's Last Will and Testament bequeathed the income from his large estate to his wife, Sarah Boone Hext Rutledge for her lifetime, and then in perpetuity, to his daughter Sarah Hext.
-In addition, Hugh's brother Thomas Hext was a widower who died without children, leaving his entire large estate to his niece, Sarah Hext..
+In addition, Hugh's brother Thomas Hext was a widower who died without children, leaving his entire large estate to his niece, Sarah Hext.
 Thomas Hext owned 1100 acres on the Waccamaw River with 150 slaves.
 Hugh's brother Francis Hext also made Sarah Hext his heiress.
 Andrew Rutledge was the step-father to Sarah Hext.
 He and his wife, Sarah Boone Hext Rutledge, had no children because if they did, she would have been cut off from the Hext fortune.
 Sarah Hext was about 8 years old when her father, Hugh Hext, died and was a principal heiress of South Carolina.

 John Rutledge was a doctor as a ship's surgeon in the East India merchant service and Andrew Rutledge wrote to his brother in about 1732, requesting he move to Charleston.
 John immigrated from County Tyrone, Ireland, to South Carolina around 1735.
 He lived with his brother Andrew, and his wife Sarah Boone Hext Rutledge, and Sarah's young daughter, Sarah Hext, who is now about 11 years old.
 He opened a doctor's office on Broad Street and put out a sign, "Dr. John Rutledge, Master of Physick."